Legal Center

 Platform Role

-Aircraft, routes, prices, dates, medical capability, cargo capability, crew, insurance, and availability are subject to operator confirmation.
+Aircraft, routes, prices, dates, crew, insurance, and availability are subject to operator confirmation.
 Any final charter is governed by the applicable operator, broker, charter agreement, itinerary, cancellation terms, and required disclosures.

-A traveler priority deposit is a good-faith payment used to prioritize sourcing, operator outreach, availability checks, and quote coordination for a requested mission.
+A traveler verification deposit is a good-faith payment used to confirm serious intent before Air Mission Exchange begins priority operator outreach, availability checks, and quote coordination for a requested mission.
 The current deposit amount is $500 unless a different amount is shown at checkout.

 The deposit is refundable if Air Mission Exchange cannot source an available operator option matching the submitted route or mission request, or if the quoted operator cannot perform the transportation after accepting the mission, unless the traveler separately agrees to different written terms.

-The deposit may become non-refundable if the traveler materially changes the request, fails to provide required passenger, medical, cargo, payment, or compliance information, declines a materially matching confirmed option, or cancels after Air Mission Exchange has performed substantial coordination work and the applicable checkout or written quote stated that the deposit would be applied as a priority service fee in that circumstance.
+The deposit may become non-refundable if the traveler materially changes the request, fails to provide required passenger, payment, or compliance information, declines a materially matching confirmed option, or cancels after Air Mission Exchange has performed priority operator outreach, availability checks, quote coordination, or other meaningful verification work.

 Empty-leg listings are operator-confirmed or operator-submitted opportunities, but they are not guaranteed until the operator confirms aircraft, crew, schedule, route, passenger details, and payment terms in writing.

-The reservation payment is not the full charter price and does not by itself create a final air transportation contract.
-Final aircraft availability, routing, airports, passenger eligibility, baggage, medical or cargo capability, pricing, payment timing, operator acceptance, and charter documents remain subject to written operator confirmation.
+The verification deposit is not the full charter price and does not by itself create a final air transportation contract.
+Final aircraft availability, routing, airports, passenger eligibility, baggage, pricing, payment timing, operator acceptance, and charter documents remain subject to written operator confirmation.

 Empty-leg timing can change because the underlying aircraft is repositioning.
 A traveler who requires a firm schedule should request a standard charter quote instead of relying on an empty-leg opportunity.